 3/4 inch Particle Board

 The floor needs to be pretty level, and there was an area near our front door that was several inches taller than the rest of the concrete.
-We filled the area with quick setting cement and feathered it out so the grade was subtle.
+We filled the area with quick-setting cement and feathered it out so the grade was subtle.
 We also filled any large cracks or depressions in the concrete with cement.

 One of the Duravana features I love most is the pre-attached pad on each plank, which is one less step to worry about.
 The only underlayment we did was a plastic sheet to act as a vapor barrier over the exposed concrete.

 Another area we had to prep was next to our kitchen.
 During our initial demo, the flooring in the former kitchen area was different from the hardwood flooring throughout the rest of the floor.
-So, in that space, we ripped out the laminate flooring and cut 3/4 inch particle board which was as thick as our existing hardwood flooring, and screwed the pieces into the sub floor with 2 inch screws.
+So, in that space, we ripped out the laminate flooring and cut 3/4 inch particle board which was as thick as our existing hardwood flooring, and screwed the pieces into the subfloor with 2-inch screws.
 This created a level plane across the whole space.

 Our existing hardwood flooring and walls are super crooked, which makes it difficult to lay flooring straight.
 We wanted easy and quick installation, and having to check and recheck our work with levels is time-consuming.
 The solution was to create a fixed, straight point for the first several rows to butt up against.

-In the future, we planned to install bullnose stair treads (which are also available from LL Flooring in their Duravana line).
+In the future, we plan to install bullnose stair treads (which are also available from LL Flooring in their Duravana line).
 Bullnose treads need to be glued down, and since we weren’t ready to tackle that yet, Grandpa (my husband’s dad whom everyone calls Grandpa because we’ve all forgotten his name) screwed a perfectly straight, temporary piece of wood to act as our “floor straightener”.
-He started by laying one long row of wood flooring to do a test fit.
+He started by laying one long row of wood Duravana plank flooring to do a test fit.

 From there, he laid several more rows, always making sure the first board he laid was butted against the temporary wood.